pxrgat/PargatBookStoreW23/PargatBookStore/README.txt

 OHH.. commit was not pushing to the github
 Then make some changes on GIt setting   (Git/Settings/Git Repository settings) inside this make the Prune remote Branches during fetch andRebase local branch when pullling both  set true.

+*****2023-02-09*****
+1420
+open the project and clone the repository on GitHub 1422
+Download the Bootstrap font(LUX) from google

+1442
+Replace the Bootstrap.css into the bootstrap.css file 1447
+edit the _layout.cshtml file